 Calculating CLV historically is possible only if you have the data of all the transactions that each customer makes.
 The transactions can be individual purchases, monthly/yearly renewals of the service, and revenues from upsells and cross-sells.

-Historic CLV Calculation formula:
+Historic Customer Lifetime Value Calculation formula:

 Where Average Gross Margin = (Total Revenue – Cost of Goods Sold)/Total Revenue x 100